 St. Francisville real estate is some of the most expensive in Louisiana, although St. Francisville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Francisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, St. Francisville is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in St. Francisville who work in teaching (11.32%), office and administrative support (10.57%), and management occupations (9.18%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Francisville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, St. Francisville is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in St. Francisville who work in office and administrative support (10.04%), teaching (8.87%), and management occupations (8.52%).

-As is often the case in a small town, St. Francisville doesn't have a public transportation system that people use to get to and from their jobs every day.
+St. Francisville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-St. Francisville is a somewhat ethnically-diverse town.
+St. Francisville is a very ethnically-diverse town.
 The people who call St. Francisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Francisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Francisville include English, French , German, and Italian.
+Important ancestries of people in St. Francisville include English, French , Irish, and Italian.

 The most common language spoken in St. Francisville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.